 The ingredients are simple and the preparation is…..well, there is almost no preparation.
 Just throw everything in a bowl or food processor, mix up, bake and enjoy.

 Cookies without eggs or nuts

 As mentioned before, these coconut flour cookies are egg free, which is quite a feat for coconut flour baked cookies.
-And also nutfree (no almondflour or such) which I think is great if you mind your calorie or nut (fat) intake.
-A cup of almond flour contains about 90 almonds!
-And coconut flour or coconut oil are both heat stable.
-The fats in almond flour aren’t heat stable.
+And also nutfree (no almond flour or such) which is a great option if you have a nut allergy.

-It is quite a challenge to create coconut flour cookies without eggs to bind the grain free flour.
+It can be quite a challenge to create coconut flour cookies without eggs to bind the grain free flour.
 So make sure to follow this recipe and use the right measurements.
-Also let the cookies (once baked) cool completely before removing them from the baking sheet, unless you prefer crumbled cookies.
+Also, let the cookies (once baked) cool completely before removing them from the baking sheet, unless you prefer crumbled cookies.

 Store the cooled cookies at room temperature or in the freezer.
 The cookies will be crunchier if eaten straight from the freezer or softer if eaten at room temperature… I like them from the freezer with a cup of tea or crumbled in my banana ice cream.

 Let me know what you think about these butter cookies in the comments below.
 If you love cookies, I would highly recommend to give these a try.
 So fast, so easy and delicious.Print

 These vegan cookies are easy and fast to make.
 They are nut-, egg-, grain- and dairy free.
 Pure vegan bliss.
 They look and taste good too!